bitpushr/plexdocs/docs/faq/missing-requests.md

-# I requested something an hour ago but it hasn't shown up yet.
-Why?
+---
+title: Where is my requested content?
+---

-When requesting content at [request.mydomain.com](https://request.mydomain.com), you'll see three important dates:
+When requesting content at [Overseerr](https://overseerr.bitpushr.net), you'll see three important dates on the pages for content you're requesting:

 ![Overseerr Release Dates](../assets/images/overseerr-release-dates.webp){ width="320" }
 /// caption
-Release dates within request.mydomain.com
+Release dates within Overseerr
 ///

 1. Theatrical Release - When it hits theaters